sylvainlaurent/JDBC-Performance-Logger/README.md

 The source code is available on GitHub : https://github.com/sylvainlaurent/JDBC-Performance-Logger

 ### How to build source
-Use Maven and a JDK 7, and run `mvn clean package` in the root directory of the git repository.
+Use Maven and a JDK >=7, and run `mvn clean package` in the root directory of the git repository.
 The binary distribution is then available in `jdbc-perf-logger-gui`.
+You need a JDK 8 to be able to run tests present in the module `jdbc-perf-logger-java8-tests`.

 ### How to create a release
 `mvn release:prepare release:perform` and answer the questions about version number.